To all international citizens living in Sapporo:

 As of January 7th, 2019, we took ａ big step forward and became an official Non-Profit Organization (NPO).
 We are now NPO SEMI Sapporo, formerly known as Sapporo English Medical Interpreters’ Group (SEMI).

 Our organization was formed in April 2009.
-Over the past 10 years we have helped more than 5,000 people in medical and health-related settings.
+Over the past 12 years we have helped about 6,000 people in medical and health-related settings.
 We have remained resolute in our purpose of providing medical interpreters for hospital and clinic visits in order to do the utmost to help the international community in Sapporo, Japan.